DanMorriss/music-theory-quiz/README.md

 - The beginner questions were dislaying after the 1st question on the intermediate and advanced games.
 Inside the displayNextQuestion function it was running displayBeginnerQuestion so I added an if else statement to check the game type and ask another question from the same type.
 - The advanced questions were not changing from the first displayed question.
 This was due to a type inthe gameType variable.
 - On an iPhone, the body was scrollable due to the built in browser buttons along the bottom.
 I set overflow to hidden in the @mediaquery to fit this.
+- When you closed the game early, your previous question scores still displayed so I cleared them when the close container button is pressed.

 [Back to top](<#contents>)
 ### Unsolved Bugs